 The curriculum provides a foundation of core courses, and electives allow you to discover a breadth of knowledge and focus on a particular field of study.

-The majority of students graduating from this program continue their education at a four-year college or university.
+The majority of students graduating from the Liberal Arts and Sciences - Humanities and Social Science program continue their education at a four-year college or university.
 This is primarily a transfer program.

 This program is offered by the Liberal Arts Department.

 - Students studying in this program may be able to take part in the college's HonorScholar program, which allows them access to honors-level, seminar style coursework.

 - The program can be customized to fit each student's schedule, allowing for part-time study, evening courses, summer courses and Web-based courses.

 - SUNY Transfer Paths allow those students who are interested in continuing their education at a SUNY college or university to identify specific coursework that will seamlessly transfer to the SUNY institution of their choice.